MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

   /// The scale factor is a value between 0.1-2.0.
 The default is 1.0.
   [propget] HRESULT ScaleFactor([out, retval] double* scaleFactor);

   /// Sets the `ScaleFactor` property.
+In an invalid value is provided, the
+  /// default is used.
   [propput] HRESULT ScaleFactor([in] double scaleFactor);

   /// The page width in inches.
 The default width is 8.5 inches.